free things to do in New York City

 Talk | Artist Talk: Notes from Harlem

-Take part in an intimate and interactive evening with award-winning photographer and director Sekou Luke, as he shares his “Notes From Harlem” curated works series.
+Take part in an intimate and interactive evening with award-winning photographer and director Sekou Luke, more as he shares his “Notes From Harlem” curated works series.
 Captured throughout the Spring and Summer of 2020, the project explores Harlem as a culturally diverse and rich community experiencing a global pandemic and racial justice awakening with the Black Lives Matter movement following the murder of George Floyd.
-Through Sekou’s lens, we are transported back to these transformative moments which now stand as a testament to NYC’s profound resilience and enduring spirit.
+Through Sekou’s lens, we are transported back to these transformative moments which now stand as a testament to NYC’s profound resilience and enduring spirit. less

 New York City, NY; NYC